l7mp/stunner/README.md

 ### Configuring WebRTC clients to reach STUNner

-Here is a simple JavaScript snippet to direct your webRTC clients to use STUNner; make sure to substitute the placeholders below (like `<STUNNER_PUBLIC_ADDR>`) with the correct configuration from the above.
+The below JavaScript snippet will direct your WebRTC clients to use STUNner; make sure to substitute the placeholders below (like `<STUNNER_PUBLIC_ADDR>`) with the correct configuration from the above.
+For more information, see the [Kurento demo](#demo).

 ```js
 var ICE_config = {